huaminghuangtw/Second-Brain/The Quad Marketing Calendar.md

 - Includes two parallel processes
 	- Internally (what most people don't do)
-		- Candidates -> Employees
+		- Candidates &rarr; Employees
 	- Externally (what most people do)
-		- Prospects -> Customers
+		- Prospects &rarr; Customers
 - The on-boarding process for new customers is the on-boarding process in parallel for new employees